philippe-lemaire/cairn-eo/cairn-srd.md

 ### Morale

-Enemies must pass a WIL save to avoid fleeing when they take their first casualty and again when they lose half their number.
-Some groups may use their leader's WIL in place of their own.
+Enemies must pass a VOL save to avoid fleeing when they take their first casualty and again when they lose half their number.
+Some groups may use their leader's VOL in place of their own.
 Lone foes must save when they're reduced to 0 HP.
 Morale does not affect PCs.

 ### Hirelings